qw4990/index_advisor/README.md

     - The TiDB Version must be equal or larger than `v7.2`. (see workaround on [FAQs](#error-your-tidb-version-does-not-support-hypothetical-index-feature)
     - The `tidb_redact_log` must be set to `false`.

-Some explanations:

-- We'll integrate this tool into our cloud platform in the future, so it will be more convenient to use.
-- There is another alternative tool called [index-insight](https://docs.pingcap.com/tidbcloud/index-insight) that works as a diagnostic tool for index recommendation in TiDB Clinic, here are the differences:
-  - [index-insight](https://docs.pingcap.com/tidbcloud/index-insight) is only for cloud, while this tool can work for both on-premise and cloud.
-  - [index-insight](https://docs.pingcap.com/tidbcloud/index-insight) can only recommend indexes for a single query, while this tool can recommend indexes for a workload.
-  - [index-insight](https://docs.pingcap.com/tidbcloud/index-insight) works as a diagnostic tool triggered by slow queries, while this is a physical database design tool.

 ## Evaluation